top of page

 During the Renaissance, glass making is dominated by powerful families in Italy.
 The most famous glass comes from Murano, an island in a chain off Venice.
 By the 13th century it's dominated by a podesta or magistrate from Venice.

 By 1291, all glassmakers in Venice are told to relocate to Murano.
 Over the next century, exports start, leading to the island's renown, particularly for glass beads and mirrors.
-The formula for glass making is kept a secret, forcing dependence of pre-made products.
+Again, the formula for glass making is kept a secret, forcing dependence of pre-made products.

 Aventurine glass is first created on Murano.
 A translucent glass with sparkling inclusions of gold, copper, or chromic oxide is first made in Venice in the 15th century.
 This establishes Venice as Europe's primary glass producer for several centuries.